CSC 207.02 2019S, Class 35: Priority queues, heaps, and heap sort

 key is not there?” - Read the documentation.
 (For things related to

-s, you can also see what happens in ArrayList
+ListIterators, you can also see what happens in ArrayLists.)

 - Some extra credit for inappropriate tests of Tries.